 What does the law say, and what should the law be, regarding the regulation of firearms and other harmful or dangerous weapons and accessories, in the light of the Supreme Court’s ruling in the Bruen decision?
 Given the importance of history, especially, though not limited to, the founding era and the Reconstruction era, the lesson is abundantly clear.
 Firearms and other dangerous weapons were subject to remarkably strict, consistent, and wide-ranging regulation throughout our history when they entered society, proliferated, and resulted in violence, harm, or contributed to criminality.
 This historical record from the 1600s through the early twentieth century, as seen in the examples examined here, is even more remarkable given that the United States was an evolving and developing nation-state that could not claim to have reached maturity until the twentieth century.
 The historical record summarized here makes clear that contemporary restrictions among the states pertaining to assault weapons and large capacity ammunition magazines are merely the latest iteration of a centuries-long tradition of weapons regulations and restrictions.
 Gun ownership is as old as the country.
 But so are gun and other dangerous weapons laws, which have adapted to changes in threats to public safety.

-entire declaration he doesn’t mention any arms bans via the law until the 1900’s.
+entire declaration I read he doesn’t mention any arms bans via the law until the 1900’s.
 They are attempting to conflate bans on how to carry with bans on weapons.
 They are attempting to conflate bans on “scary knives” with bans on “scary guns”

-One of the things that Judge Benitez asked for in the survey was when the law was passed and it was repealed or overturned.
+One of the things that Judge Benitez asked for in the survey was when the law was passed and when it was repealed or overturned.
 I’ve not seen the second part brought forth by the state.
 I think the plaintiffs might have done so in some of their filings.

 Bob’s declaration runs to 37 pages of his opinion and then on to page 230 with references and copies of laws.
 Attached to that is 5 volumes of “Works Cited.”